cybergarage/puzzledb-go/README.md

-# MimicDB
+# PuzzleDB

-MimicDB is a core database for multi-data models
+PuzzleDB is a core database for multi-data models